D2. Navigating in VR

 In XFactory, users can explore the factory floor to observe different stations.
 Continuous movement lets them walk beside a moving forklift, while teleportation allows them to quickly reposition near a drone landing pad or machinery entrance.
 Snap turning allows the user to interact with screens or robots placed in a circular formation without physical turning.

-XR Rig and Teleportation
+XR Origin and Teleportation

-The XR Rig
+The XR Origin

-is a MonoBehaviour
+) is a MonoBehaviour

 is crucial because teleportation involves instantaneously repositioning the user within the virtual world.
 This repositioning is applied to the Rig’s root GameObject, ensuring that all child objects—especially the head (camera) and hands (controllers)—move together coherently.
-Our imported XR Rig
+Our imported XR Setup

 XR Rig (Root)